-Applying kohl to a baby will make his eyes healthier and more beautiful.
+Applying kajal to a baby will make his eyes healthier and more beautiful.

-Fact: A baby should not be applied kajal or any kind of cosmetics.
+Fact: Kajal or any kind of cosmetics should not be applied to a baby.
 Applying kajal to a baby’s eyes does not make his eyes healthy or beautiful.
 A baby’s eyes and skin are sensitive, so it best to not use any cosmetics for a baby.
 Even homemade kajal should be avoided, as it can lead to allergic reactions or infections in a baby.

 Gripe water or janam ghutti is good for digestion and colic in babies.